 I am a writer, researcher and tutor based in the North East of England with my curly-haired daughter and even curlier-haired dog, Brucie.

 My memoir, LIFE AFTER YOU, based on my award-winning blog Wife After Death, is published by Virgin Books.
 A Sunday Times bestseller, it was selected as a Richard and Judy Autumn Bookclub pick 2015, and was subsequently voted to be the Reader’s Choice out of all eight Bookclub titles.
-It has been adapted for TV by Georgia Pritchett and is currently in development with Ecosse Films under its original title Wife After Death.
-It has recently been selected as one of the top twenty scripts by British writers (Brit List: TV 2018.)
+It was adapted for TV by Georgia Pritchett under its original title Wife After Death and was selected as one of the top twenty scripts by British writers (Brit List: TV 2018.)

 My doctorate in Creative Writing was entitled “The Grey Space: Notions of Loss in Writing Real Lives and The Sculptress, a work of creative non-fiction.”
 It explored the writing of real lives and creative non-fiction, specifically notions of loss therein.
 The Sculptress is a creative reimagining of the life of American artist Mary Callery.
 My research interests include life-writing and writing as a therapeutic response to loss.

-I am joint founder of ‘Writing Through Grief’ with BACP counsellor Nicki Walker, a programme which uses writing as a therapeutic tool in bereavement.
+I am a member of the Society of Authors and joint founder of ‘Writing Through Grief’ with BACP counsellor Nicki Walker, a programme which uses writing as a therapeutic tool in bereavement.